a-ng-d/figma-ui-color-palette/README.md

   - CSS Custom Properties

 ### Troubleshooting
 - `Your UI Color Palette seems corrupted.
-Do not edit any layer within it.`: The palette has been manually edited, and it may occur troubles and errors.
+Do not edit any layer within it`: The palette has been manually edited, and it may occur troubles and errors.
 So the plugins avoids executing editing while the palette does not seem compliant with the architecture.
 - `The layer 'foo' must get at least one solid color`: You have selected a layer without any solid color.
 - The real-time edit is quite slow: It depends of the number of color samples in the palette.
 Dealing with hundreds of samples may slow your Figma and cause UI freezes.